simone-contorno/tesi/README.md

 [Go to Acknowledgments](#ack)

 <br><br><br>
-Bachelor degree in Computer engineering thesis by Simone Contorno.<br>
+Bachelor's thesis degree in Computer Engineering by Simone Contorno.<br>
 Documentation about yarpmanager-console2 program.

 <a name="intro"></a>